-Note: Oral oncology drugs (chemotherapy taken in pill form) used for a specific condition or purpose approved by the FDA are a Covered Medical Expense delivered through the CVS Caremark Specialty Pharmacy program.
+Note: Oral oncology drugs (chemotherapy taken in pill form) used for a specific condition or purpose approved by the FDA are a covered medical expense delivered through the BriovaRx Specialty Pharmacy program.

-Prior Authorization on Certain Drugs in the Caremark Program
+Prior Authorization on Certain Drugs in the OptumRx Program

-If you are prescribed or taking a medication that is on a Caremark non-covered drug list, your physician can request coverage by completing a prior authorization questionnaire specific to the excluded medication.
+If you are prescribed or taking a medication that is on an OptumRx non-covered drug list, your physician can request coverage by completing a prior authorization questionnaire specific to the excluded medication.
 This form will request documentation that you have tried comparable medications with unsuccessful results and/or that you have a medical condition that prevents you from taking alternate medication to the one being prescribed.
-You have the right to appeal a denial of coverage for medication that is on the Caremark prior-authorization drug list.
-(See Benefit Determination and Appeal Process on page 19.)
+You have the right to appeal a denial of coverage for medication that is on the OptumRx prior-authorization drug list (see Benefit Determination and Appeal Process on page 20).
 The prior authorization process will also be applied to certain compounded prescription drugs.